-Chris Rock brings his critically acclaimed brand of social commentary-themed humor to this 1999 standup comedy presentation from HBO.
+In his third HBO stand-up special, Chris Rock brings his critically acclaimed brand of social commentary-themed humor to this 1999 stand-up comedy presentation.
 Also released as an album, ...
 See full summary »

 Comedy and television star Louis C.K. returns to HBO for an hour of no-holds-barred, adults-only stand-up comedy!
 Taped before a live audience at the Henry Fonda Theater in Los Angeles, the...
 See full summary »

 7 of 8 people found this review helpful.

 Was this review helpful to you?